jean182/blog-182/src/pages/whats-my-age-again/index.md

 `youtube: https://www.youtube.com/watch?v=K7l5ZeVVoCA`

-I know, the key moment arrived, the turning point, the ** twenty-three ** have arrived, I know it's not the big thing, just one super X year for most people.
+I know, the key moment arrived, the turning point, the **twenty-three** have arrived, I know it's not the big thing, just one super X year for most people.
 But for me it's a key moment because it's when my favorite band says that nobody is going to like you.

-I have always made fun of the adults in their forties, those who dress up for a ** Jueves de calle ** and embarrass their children when they take them to school; but I am discovering that the 23 are a similar crisis(at least for me).
-The syndrome of ** Peter Pan **, (which was going to be the original name of _what's my age again_, the song that I'm doing all this drama for), is the fact of not maturing, not behaving like an adult person , evading problems and denying the fact that you know you're getting older.
+I have always made fun of the adults in their forties, those who dress up for a **Jueves de ky** and embarrass their children when they take them to school; but I am discovering that the 23 are a similar crisis(at least for me).
+The syndrome of **Peter Pan**, (which was going to be the original name of _what's my age again_, the song that I'm doing all this drama for), is the fact of not maturing, not behaving like an adult person , evading problems and denying the fact that you know you're getting older.

 Now, I feel that my mental age, is not the one of a young adult of 23 years, maybe it is like a guy fresh out of school, to say some things, my favorite saga is American Pie, I really like Jackass, eat and drink as if there were no tomorrow, the black comedy and toilet humor, el bananero, the procrastination, not taking things seriously, among many others.